ajshedivy/controls-algorithms/mpc-nus/README.md

 # Model Predictive Control

-MPC controller/simulator from summer research work at NUS.
+MPC controller/simulator with varying simulation environments/obstacle representations.
+Given arrays of acceleration and heading change values, solves a soft constraint optimization problem for acceleration and heading commands to achieve desired performance.
+Dynamic prediction and control horizons.
+Adapts to new obstacles.
 See paper for algorithm details.

-To use, run mpc_accel.py or mpc_floorplan.py for different simulation environments/obstacle representations.
+To use, run mpc_accel.py or mpc_floorplan.py .
+Can click in window to place a new obstacle, model will adjust on-line.
 Default is to display window and let user press 'q' to move through time steps (frame-by-frame).
 This is a flag that can be reconfigured in the code (could also be made into an argument if desired).

 ## Sample Output
 #### mpc_accel.py